sapphire820/restaurant-site-laravel/README.md

-d## Foodfun-Restaurant Site PHP Laravel Portfolio Project
+### Foodfun-Restaurant Site PHP Laravel Portfolio Project

 A responsive, modern PHP-Laravel restaurant site with an admin dashboard with a content control system (CURD).
 It's a Tailwind-styled page and PostCSS plugin used for maximum browser compatibility.
 Its clean, responsible, and material design will be further improved.